onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "The state of debate as it occurs online is particularly ineffectual and disorganized.
 None of the technologies in use today (with the exception of email and a few others) were available twenty years ago, and yet with this incredible growth in capability, we have failed to address fundamental issues with deliberation, and created many new ones." ["Canonical Debate Lab" paper](https://github.com/canonical-debate-lab/paper#i-abstract:~:text=The%20state%20of%20debate%20as,and%20created%20many%20new%20ones.)

 > "Everything that can be said can be said clearly." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/328722-everything-that-can-be-thought-at-all-can-be-thought)

-██████████████████████████████████████████████████████████████████
-# SECTION: Consciousness
-██████████████████████████████████████████████████████████████████

-> "Consciousness: Consciousness is the ability to monitor, examine and redirect mental processes.
-Most processes in the human brain are subconscious: they happen immediately and automatically, in the background, without any possibility for the self to intervene.
-Examples are reex reactions, recognition of objects and understanding of language.
-For conscious processes, such as acting, thinking, or speaking, on the other hand, we can conceive different possibilities, and choose between them.
-We can also correct the process if it does not go as desired." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

-> "Consciousness is the ability to share your mental states with yourself while they happen." - [Joscha Bach](https://x.com/Plinz/status/1841091145562275850)

-consciousness contains a model of the self - but do we own our collective model of humanity or is it privatized by a few big actors?

-The function of consciousness is to solve the frame problem - John Vervaeke

-> "the function of consciousness is to do enhanced relevance realization" - [John Vervaeke](https://youtu.be/IZ-tHaHfB8A?t=4094)

-> "what consciousness is doing is higher-order relevance realization" - [John Vervaeke](https://youtu.be/IZ-tHaHfB8A?t=4199)

-> "Until you make the unconscious conscious, it will direct your life and you will call it fate." - [Carl Jung](https://www.azquotes.com/quote/355847)

-> "Consciousness allows you the capacity to plan." - [Gerald Edelman](https://www.azquotes.com/quote/1213454)

-> "Perhaps consciousness arises when the brain's simulation of the world becomes so complex that it must include a model of itself." - [Richard Dawkins](https://www.goodreads.com/quotes/842915-perhaps-consciousness-arises-when-the-brain-s-simulation-of-the-world)

-> "GWT analogizes the mind to a theater, with conscious thought being like material illuminated on the main stage.
-The brain contains many specialized processes or modules that operate in parallel, much of which is unconscious.
-Attention acts as a spotlight, bringing some of this unconscious activity into conscious awareness on the global workspace.
-The global workspace is a functional hub of broadcast and integration that allows information to be disseminated across modules.
-As such it can be classified as a functionalist theory of consciousness.
->
-> When sensory input, memories, or internal representations are given attention, they become part of the global workspace and can then be operated on by a variety of processes.
-As elements compete for attention, the ones that win are granted entry to the global workspace, allowing their information to be distributed and coordinated across the whole cognitive system.
->
-> GWT resembles the concept of working memory and is proposed to correspond to a 'momentarily active, subjectively experienced' event in working memory.
-It facilitates top-down control of attention, working memory, planning, and problem-solving through this information sharing.
->
-> In the 'theater of consciousness', a 'spotlight of selective attention' shines a bright spot on stage, revealing the contents of consciousness.
-Behind the scenes, in the dark, are the director (executive processes), stagehands, scriptwriters, scene designers, and the like.
-They shape the visible activities in the bright spot but are themselves invisible.
->
-> ...It serves as a central information exchange, rather than a locus of cognition itself, enabling different specialized brain networks to interact and supporting integrated and adaptive responses." - [Global workspace theory, Wikipedia](https://en.wikipedia.org/wiki/Global_workspace_theory#:~:text=GWT%20analogizes%20the,and%20adaptive%20responses.)